ZairGitHub/Selenium-Herokuapp-Framework/README.md

 # Selenium-Herokuapp-Framework

-Repository featuring C# .NET Core Selenium automated testing framework which has been designed to test the http://the-internet.herokuapp.com website.
-This website being tested against, or otherwise more concisely referred to as the system under test (SUT), has been selected for featuring a healthy selection of pages that have been deliberately designed to capture prominent and ugly functionality found on the web.
+Repository featuring a C# .NET Core Selenium automated testing framework that has been designed to test the http://the-internet.herokuapp.com website.
+This website under test, or otherwise more generally referred to as the system under test (SUT), has been selected for featuring a healthy selection of pages that have been deliberately designed to [capture prominent and ugly functionality found on the web](https://github.com/saucelabs/the-internet).
 The framework supports the execution of regular automated tests and Behaviour-Driven Development (BDD) tests in the Google Chrome and Mozilla Firefox web browsers.

 ## Framework Design